Aviation Maintenance Technician (AVMT)

 AVMT 215 Powerplant Lubrication Systems 1 Credit Hour(s)

-This course will provide the student an understanding of operating principles and basic maintenance techniques for engine lubrication systems and their components.
+This course will provide the student an understanding of operating principles and basic maintenance techniques for engine lubrication systems and their components, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Area Lubrication Systems.
 The student will learn to inspect, check, service, troubleshoot and repair these systems.

 Offered: Resident